projet-m2-siris-unistra/chatalk/blog/content/blog/security/index.md

     * The session key is encrypted with the receiver's public key (RSA or ElGamal).
     * We send the encrypted message with the corresponding encrypted key.
     * The receiver decrypts the symetric key with his private key and via symetric decrypting, get back the message
     * Problem : who is in charge to generate the symetric keys?
-A priori, the first one to arrive
+A priori, the first participant to the conversation.

 - Second possibilty (TLS equivalent):

     * Key exchange (Diffie-Hellman)
     * We sign the message with asymetric keys

-- This two possibilities implie to do the implementation of the encryption algorithm by ourselves, at least partially.
+- This two possibilities imply to do the implementation of the encryption algorithm by ourselves, at least partially.
 To do that, we can use Libsodium for the symetric encryption of message.
 Libsodium is already used, in particular by Discord.
 Libsodium is also available in a lot of programming languages
 - Because of the difficulty and the problems caused by an implementation written by ourselves, we decided to go for another idea, which will be our third possibility : OTR.
 - OTR (Off-the-Record Messaging):
     * Protocole combining an AES symetric keys algorithm, the keys exchange protocole Diffie-Hellman and the hash fonction SHA-1